SFU-CMPT-201/a7-pub/README.md

 use after free, double free, and null pointer dereference.
 All of these issues lead to bugs and vulnerabilities and we need to make every effort to avoid such problems.

-The best practices to avoid these problems are as follows.
+The best practices to avoid memory safety problems are as follows.

 * Always initialize pointers and variables before using them.
 * Make sure to check whether or not a pointer is NULL before using it.